 How Exercise Can Help High Blood Pressure

-Exercise is one of the keys to lower your blood pressure.
-It also boosts the effectiveness of blood pressure medication if you’re already being treated for hypertension.
+Not only that, it can also boost the effectiveness of blood pressure medication if you’re already being treated for hypertension.

 Make it fun